 Several times a year, particularly for general chores or doing spring cleaning chores for the laundry area, you’ll likely want to inspect and clean your clothes dryer thoroughly.

 Cleaning the dryer usually involves cleaning out the lint trap filter and the filter’s crevice.
 It also often entails checking the vent ducts that lead to the outside to prevent fire hazards.

-In the end, keeping your dryer vent, lint trap, and the rest of your unit clean can help to prevent fires.
-It’s also great for keeping the machine running well and ensuring that your clothes dry on time.
+!
+Keeping your dryer vent, lint trap, and the rest of your unit clean can help to prevent fires.
+It’s also great for keeping the machine running more efficiently while ensuring your clothes dry faster.

+!
 If you use a microfiber or cleaning cloth to clean up laundry-related spills and messes, make sure to clean it when you’re done.
-It may also help to soak the cloths in warm vinegar water for a bit of water to remove any fabric softener or soap buildup.
-Repeat as necessary.
 Check out our 14 Tips on How to Wash, Use and Maintain Microfiber Cloths, Towels, and Pads post for more tips.

 Tip #1 Dust first; ask questions later.